 Federal Solar Tax Credit

-At the federal level, your solar battery could also be eligible for the solar tax credit along with the rest of your system — as long as your battery is charged predominantly by your solar panels.
-By installing before the end of 2020, you could receive the maximum 26% solar tax credit before it starts to decline next year.
+At the federal level, your solar battery could also be eligible for the solar tax credit along with the rest of your system—as long as your battery is charged predominantly by your solar panels.
+Thanks to a recent extension, installing your solar+storage system before the end of 2022 will still qualify you for the 26% solar tax credit before it starts to decline in 2023.

-How Much Can You Save with Solar + Storage?
+How Much Can You Save with Solar + Battery Storage?

-Here are some Boston Solar customers, John and Carolyn Fryer pictured with their new Tesla Powerwall:
+Here are some Boston Solar customers, John and Carolyn Fryer, pictured before their new Tesla Powerwall was installed:

-If you’re interested in installing solar + Powerwall for energy storage and wondering if this is the right decision for you, talk to Massachusetts’ trusted solar contractor, Boston Solar.
-We can help you determine if energy storage makes sense for your system and what the financial benefits may look like based on your customized solar design and energy demands.
+If you’re interested in installing a combined solar plus battery storage system and wondering if this is the right decision for you, talk to Massachusetts’ trusted solar contractor, Boston Solar.
+We can help you determine if solar energy storage makes sense for you by walking you through solar battery options, like Tesla Powerwall, with your unique energy needs (like electric vehicle charging) and the right amount of solar panels on your roof or property.

-Wondering if solar battery storage is right for your solar investment?
+Wondering if adding solar battery storage will be right for your solar investment?
 Call 617-858-1645 or contact us to schedule a consultation!